Mac operating systems: Mac OS X, OS X, and macOS

 The system was launched as Mac OS X, renamed OS X from 2012—2016, and then renamed macOS as the current Mac operating system that officially succeeded the classic Mac OS in 2001.

 The system was originally marketed as simply "version 10" of Mac OS, but it has a history that is largely independent of the classic Mac OS.
 It is a Unix-based operating system built on NeXTSTEP and other NeXT technology from the late 1980s until early 1997, when Apple purchased the company and its CEO Steve Jobs returned to Apple.
-Precursors to Mac OS X include OPENSTEP, Apple's Rhapsody project, and the Mac OS X Public Beta.
+Precursors to Mac OS X include OPENSTEP and Apple's Rhapsody project.

 macOS is based on Apple's open source Darwin operating system, which is based on the XNU kernel and BSD.

 macOS is the basis for some of Apple's other operating systems, including iPhone OS/iOS, iPadOS, watchOS, tvOS, and visionOS.